rdenaux/xlime-showcase-dataloader/README.md

 # To execute
   * build the project (`mvn install`) or download release zip
   * unzip the dist file
+  * create a mongo database and set-up the indices by configuring and running the `scripts/indexMongoCollections`
   * edit the various `properties` files in the `etc/` folder.
-In particular, point to an xLiMe Kafka instance, choose a suitable consumer kafka group and point to your mongoDB instance
+In particular, point to an xLiMe Kafka instance (or send an email to request access to the xLiMe development kafka instance), choose a suitable consumer kafka group and point to your mongoDB instance
   * run `pushMediaItemsToMongo.sh` (or `.cmd` depending on your platform)

-#Indexing collections
+# Indexing collections
   * set up your mongo environment variables
   * change port and database path in the script if needed
   * run `indexMongoCollections.sh` (or `.cmd` depending on your platform)